franklesniak/retropie-setup/README.md

       `ssh`

       and then click `Save`.
-1. "Eject" and then remove the microSD card from the technician computer.
+1. "Eject" and then remove the microSD card from the technician's computer.
     - In the _Notification Area_ or _System Tray_, find the icon for `Safely Remove Hardware and Eject Media`. `Right-click` on it, then click `Eject bootfs (E:)` - or a similarly named item related to the installed microSD card.
     - In a few moments, you should receive a `Safe to remove hardware` notification.
 Remove the microSD card.
     - If you do not receive the `Safe to remove hardware` notification, close all programs,  Windows Explorer windows, and Terminal/Command Prompt/PowerShell windows that could be using the drive, then try again.